an1mehacker/SR-Economy-Simulator/README.md

 To use this project, run main.py and enter a desired amount for the market parameters

 # Features
-- Buy from multiple Producers at different prices and sell them with your bought items
+- Buy from multiple Producers and trade goods at different prices and sell them with your bought items
 - Prices reflect Supply and Demand Law determined by the Market's Equilibrium and Current Supply quantities.
 - Selling prices approach buying prices to incentivize selling when supply is low
 - Internal Supply - 75% of the equilibrium amount is reserved only for the market, to avoid a player induced deficit